John Creger

 M.A.

-English teacher John Creger has been learning from sophomores at American High School in Fremont CA since 1988.
+English teacher John Creger learned from sophomores at American High School in Fremont CA from 1988 through 2023.
 In his publications and presentations since 1998, John communicates to educators what his sophomores’ continuing response to his Personal Creed Project teaches him about a deeper kind of literacy.
-In 2015, John launched Thriving at the Core Presentations to share his developing approach with colleagues in their own districts.
+He published his first book, The Personal Creed Project and a New Vision of Learning, in 2004, along with articles in professional journals in 2002, 2012, 2015, 2018, and 2020.
+He launched this first Heritage course for teachers in 2020, following up the next year with his second, Connecting with Hard to Reach and Marginalized Students.
+In 2023, he and a team of former students formed The Personal Creed Organization to promote and support self-discovery, launching an online course for the general public on the Udemy platform: A Journey of Reflection into Your Values and Your Life: Discover Yourself with the Personal Creed Project.
 He earned a B.A. from the University of California at Berkeley, and an M.A. from San Francisco State University, both in English.
 In recognition of the Personal Creed Project, the National Council of Teachers of English and the National Writing Project presented John the James Moffett Memorial Award for Teacher Research.

 Offered Courses